 A three-way relationship with two arts and economics turns out to be unusually beneficial.
 Confused at heart, Ray is forced to strengthen up while constantly seeking a balance between opposites.
 He takes International Business Management in Southampton; he works as an assistant photographer in a local studio; and he tries the spotlight leading a bad-sounding weed-driven jam-band called Flying Teapot - an experience that fortunately comes to an end when a club patron loses it; and out of sheer frustration, interrupts an interminable solo by attacking the lead guitarist.

 All things come to an end, so Ray returns to Italy and picks Philosophy and Music at the University of Bologna.
-There are still too many hours in a day: on top of delivering parcels and performing self-indulging songs he ads a little management consultancy as an extra revenue stream.
+There are still too many hours in a day: on top of delivering parcels and performing self-indulging songs, he blends in a little management consultancy as an extra revenue stream.
 The intriguing pull of utilising time to make business happen is a powerful one, and the rewards are too tangible to neglect.

-Ray picks Nietzsche’s theory that a man must craft his own identity through self-realisation over Schopenhauer’s wondrous pessimism, and decides to make a swift move; but not before delivering a rather useless monologue on the birth of the African Tambourine.
+Ray picks Nietzsche’s Vision Of The World and the thought that a man must craft his own identity through self-realisation over Schopenhauer’s Wondrous Pessimism, and decides to make a swift move; but not before delivering a rather useless monologue on the birth of the African Tambourine.